-“I feel that a court clerk must have a hardworking mindset to complete the numerous jobs at hand without letting the burden stress them out.
-Moreover, the person must also be ready to do any kind of work related to the job and when needed on an immediate basis.
+“I feel that a court clerk must have a hardworking mindset to complete the numerous jobs without letting the burden stress them out.
+Moreover, the person must also be ready to do any kind of work related to the job and when needed immediately.
 Such preparedness is vital for the job role.”

 8. What Is the Biggest Challenge That You Foresee In This Job?

 Interviewers may want to know the potential challenges you see in this job and how you plan to deal with them.
 Research well about the job role and its demands to point out the challenging areas and how you can impressively deal with them as and when needed.